-For the particular use-case of electric machine design, no relevant studies exist, at least to the knowledge of the authors.
-This work bridges this gap by demonstrating the application of multivariate \gls{gsa} to the model-based estimation of efficiency maps and profiles of a \gls{pmsm}.
+For the particular use-case of electric machine design, no relevant studies on leveraging multivariate \gls{gsa} methods exist, at least to the best knowledge of the authors.
+This work aims to bridge this gap.
+We specifically focus on variance-based multivariate \gls{gsa} \cite{campbell2006sensitivity, gamboa2013sensitivity} and demonstrate its application to the model-based estimation of efficiency maps and profiles of a \gls{pmsm}.
 In particular, an \gls{ecm} with uncertain circuit elements and an \gls{iga} model with geometry and material uncertainties are examined.
-The method allows to identify which uncertain parameters have a significant global impact on the efficiency map or profile and, conversely, which parameters can be safely fixed at nominal values to simplify the model without sacrificing \gls{uq} accuracy.
-To highlight the advantages of multivariate \gls{gsa} methods, results from the elementwise application of Sobol' \gls{gsa} are also presented, showcasing their limitations.
+For comparison purposes, we also employ the approach of applying Sobol' \gls{gsa} elementwise.
+The results showcase the limitations of the elementwise approach and highlight the advantages of the multivariate \gls{gsa} method.